 We are committed to including more representation of diverse individuals on and off stage.
 This includes cast, crew, staff, and volunteers.
 As a first step, we will be seeking to expand the diversity of our Board of Directors as we recruit new board members.

-We are committed to stronger outreach and the establishment of an Equity, Diversity, Inclusion & Accessibility Committee as part of our Board of Directors.
-This will help ensure access to our existing programming is extended to more marginalized individuals including, but not limited to BIPOC, LGBTQ2S+ and persons with disabilities.
+We are committed to stronger outreach and the establishment of an Inclusion, Diversity, Equity & Accessibility Committee as part of our Board of Directors.
+This will help ensure access to our existing programming is extended to more marginalized individuals including, but not limited to BIPOC, LGBTQ2S+, and persons with disabilities.